datocms/plugins/table-editor/README.md

 # Table editor

 A table editor for DatoCMS that outputs JSON string-only objects.
+You can manually add this editor to any JSON field in your projects.

 ### Output example